 While it is now possible to conduct AIAs prior to the initiation of most oil and gas activities, it is recognized that uncertainties exist in terms of the timing and location of seismic programs.
 It is also recognized that there is a need to consider exceptions for other development activities on a case-by-case basis.
 In light of these considerations, permit applications for seismic programs must now be submitted separately from applications for other oil and gas projects.
 For other projects, a one time exception will be made to the general rule to enable permit applicants to conduct post-construction AIAs where they have made commitments in permit applications prior to 2005.
-In those cases, applicants may submit a blanket permit application to complete the AIAs.
+In those cases, applicants may submit a multi-assessment permit application to complete the AIAs.
 In other cases where a post-construction AIA is thought to be warranted, permit applications must be submitted individually for each project.
-Therefore, no more blanket permits will be issued for post-construction AIAs of oil and gas exploration and development projects in northeastern British Columbia with the exception of seismic programs.
+Therefore, no more multi-assessment permits will be issued for post-construction AIAs of oil and gas exploration and development projects in northeastern British Columbia with the exception of seismic programs.

 Issued: June 14, 2005

 The need for consistent advice on permit requirements when working within the boundaries of an archaeological site protected under section 13(2)(d) of the Heritage Conservation Act was raised at a workshop held in March 2005 between Archaeology Branch staff and the archaeological consulting community.